tomi-vanek/openapi-routing/README.md

 All the necessary headers for response are set by the routing library.

-Example of a handler with simple return value (string object):
+Example of a [handler with simple return value](./example-server/handlers/artists.js) - a JavaScript object that will be serialized by routing library for HTTP response into JSON format:

 ``` JavaScript
 export async function handleGet(params) {